jadar/RankCapes/README.md

 RankCapes
 ===============

-Minecraft Bukkit plugin and client mod combo that goes along with a client mod that allows server owners to assign capes using permissions.
+RankCapes is a Bukkit plugin and Minecraft client mod combo that allows server owners to give their players custom capes based on permissions.
+RankCapes is easy to setup and use.
+It supports regular, animated, and HD capes!

 ##Usage
 For full usage and setup, see [the wiki](http://github.com/jadar/RankCapesBukkit/wiki).